Biblia Sacra Vulgatae Editionis

 As mentioned earlier, the engravers of the illustrations in Pezzana’s book remain unidentified, despite extensive research.
 Interestingly, we found numerous initials below the engravings, but no one has been able to link them to specific artists or records.
 This makes it challenging to determine the identities of the creators of these works.

-In contrast, the identification of the engravers in Plantin’s editions has been more successful.
-This is due to the detailed records from Plantin’s printing workshop, which documented the workers employed each year.
-By comparing the initials found on many engravings with these records and analyzing the artistic styles of the period, researchers have been able to match numerous illustrations to specific engravers, providing valuable insights into the artistic production of the time.
-However, the specific image we selected from Chapter 10 does not include any initials, making it impossible to fully attribute this illustration to a particular engraver.
+In contrast to Pezzana’s Bible, the identification of engravers in Plantin’s editions has been more successful.
+This is because Plantin’s printing workshop kept detailed records, documenting the workers that they had employed each year.
+Through this data from their records, and by analyzing the initials found on many engravings, scholars have been able to match numerous illustrations with their respective authors/engravers.
+This type of analysis provides valuable insight into the artistic production of Plantin’s time.
+It is important to note, however, that the specific image we selected from Chapter 10 does not include any initials on it, making it extremely difficult to name the engraver of this illustration.

 Translations